Skiee9/skiee9/README.md

-⭐ **"You can tell a developer is debugging when they’re just staring at the screen.😐😂"**
+⭐ *You can tell a developer is debugging when they’re just staring at the screen.😐😂*